 Feature Traditional VPN Zero Trust Network Access (ZTNA)

-Access Scope Broad network access (often full LAN access) Granular, application-specific access
+Access Scope Broad network access (full LAN) Granular, application-specific

-Trust Model Implicit trust once authenticated (castle-and-moat) Explicit, continuously verified trust (never trust, always verify)
+Trust Model Implicit trust once authenticated Explicit, continuously verified

-Attack Surface Larger, as entire network is exposed to connected users Minimized, as applications are abstracted and access is restricted
+Attack Surface Larger, entire network exposed Minimized, applications abstracted

-Lateral Movement Risk Higher, if an attacker gains VPN access Lower, as access is segmented per application
+Lateral Movement Risk Higher if VPN accessed Lower, segmented per application

 When to Choose ZTNA over VPN

-While VPNs still have their place, ZTNA is increasingly preferred for organizations adopting a Zero Trust security model, especially for:
+While VPNs still have their place, ZTNA is increasingly preferred for organizations adopting Zero Trust, especially for securing remote access for employees and contractors, protecting cloud-hosted and on-premises applications, reducing risks from compromised credentials, and implementing fine-grained access controls.

-Transitioning from VPN to ZTNA is a key step in modernizing an organization's security posture and aligning with the principles of Zero Trust.
+Transitioning from VPN to ZTNA is a key step in modernizing security and aligning with Zero Trust principles.